robbintt/outlines/references/spacemacs.md

     - in html when exiting insert mode, it seems to do some postprocessing on my editing, visual mode gets weird
     - things in html mode are generally not working, especially with regards to <tab> <esc> <dj> and similar

+7. How do I drill down to my packages?
+How do I learn about my evil mode configuration and contribute to the evil mode emacs plugin?
+  - i have been reading the elisp in the .spacemacs.d layers

+8. How do I manage undo branches?

 # Done